CD 061 3 Units

 Lecture: 54 contact hours

-This course is a survey of programs and activities planning for school-age children including both before-and after-school activities for groups and individuals.
+This course is a survey of programs and activity planning for school-age children, including both before-and after-school activities for groups and individuals.
+Inclusive and culturally responsive teaching practices in school age programs are emphasized.

 Associate Degree Applicable